Mehaigne

 The Mehaigne ([mə.ɛɲ]) is a river in Belgium.
 It is a left tributary to the Meuse.
 Its source is at Saint-Denis (La Bruyère), in the province of Namur, at an elevation of 180 m.

-The Mehaigne flows in a roughly eastern direction through a region called Hesbaye.
+The Mehaigne river flows in a roughly eastern direction through a region called Hesbaye.
 It flows into the river Meuse in the municipality of Wanze at an elevation of 85 m.